serverless/serverless/docs/deprecations.md

 Deprecation code: `MISSING_SERVICE_CONFIGURATION`

+_Note: Applies only to eventual programmatic usage of the Framework_

 `Serverless` constructor was refactored to depend on service configuration being resolved externally and passed to its constructor with `config.configuration`.
 Starting from v3.0.0 configuration will not be resolved internally.

 <a name="NESTED_CUSTOM_CONFIGURATION_PATH"><div>&nbsp;</div></a>